noteverse/noteverse-app/README.md

-# noteverse-app
+# noteVerse
-noteVerse is an open-source HTML simple note taking app.
+noteVerse is an Open source HTML note-taking app